richpri/board18v2/webSite/README.txt

-This webSite directory contains the components of the index.html page of the BOARD18 Project web site.
+This webSite directory contains the components of the index.php page of the BOARD18 Project web site.

 These files are not part of BOARD18 proper.